PLPAcademy/day-3-assignment-kathleenjebet/README.md

-C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+ANS C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

 What is the purpose of a virtual environment in Python?

-C) To separate project dependencies and avoid conflicts
+ANS C) To separate project dependencies and avoid conflicts

 #MySQL Installation